ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ### Backward search
 Backward search is like asking, "hey, PDF viewer, please take me to the position in the `tex` source file corresponding to my current position in the PDF file".
+Backward search looks something like this: **TODO** GIF.

 Positions in the PDF file can be linked to positions in the `tex` source file using a utility called SyncTeX, which is implemented in a binary program called `synctex`; `synctex` should ship by default with a standard TeX installation.

 You trigger backward search in Skim using `Command`+`Shift`+`Mouse-Click` on a line in the PDF file.

+**Note** Neovim will not create a listen address at `/tmp/texsocket` if a file `/tmp/texsocket` already exists there from a different LaTeX document.
+In this case `v:servername` will default to something random and it will seem like backward search won't work.
+Deleting the existing `/tmp/texsocket` should solve the problem.

 #### Compiling with SyncTex
 Backwards search requires that your `tex` documents are compiled *with `synctex` enabled*.
 This is as simple as passing the `-synctex=1` option to the `pdflatex` or `latexmk` programs when compiling your `tex` files, which is covered in the previous article, [Compiling LaTeX documents from within Vim]({% link tutorials/vim-latex/compilation.md %}). **TODO** link to section.